dynafense/slt_june_2022/README.md

 ### What is NMAP?

-[NMAP](https://nmap.org/) is a software tool commonly used to probe for open services or ports.
+[nmap website](https://nmap.org/) is a software tool commonly used to probe for open services or ports.
 It can either send IPv4 or IPv6 probes and is the mainstay software for most vulnerability assessments and penetration testing engagements.
 We will be using this tool for the session.

 If you have a laptop running Kali Linux or macOS, the installation steps will be different from Windows and can also be found below